PrimozGodec/ndf/README.md

 # Numpy deep-framework

 NumPy based deep learning framework.
-Implemented for production purposes where it is critical to use Tensorflwo, PyTorch or any other no-Numpy framework.
+Implemented for production purposes where it is critical to use Tensorflow, PyTorch or any other no-Numpy framework.

 ### Installation